 - If you are convicted of DUI / OVI as a fourth offense or more within 20 years, the judge must order restricted plates as a condition of limited driving privileges.

-My practice is focused on DUI / OVI defense, and I represent clients that are contesting DUI/OVI charges in Columbus and central Ohio with the intention of avoiding yellow license plates and other consequences.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio with the intention of avoiding yellow license plates and other consequences.
+For more information about our practice, please see the firm overview.
+You can also read what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call our office at 614-717-1177 to arrange a free consultation.